Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule prints the result of the division of two env vars.

 10-love_exponent_breath displays result of one env to the power of another env.

+11-binary_to_decimal converts a value in an env from base 2 to base 10.